Kurma Purana: Structure

-The Kurma Purana exists in many versions, but all of them consist of two parts - the Purva-vibhaga (older part) and Upari-vibhaga (upper part).
+The Kurma Purana exists in many versions, but all of them consist of two parts—the Purva-vibhaga (older part) and Upari-vibhaga (upper part).
 The number of chapters vary with the manuscripts.
 The critical edition of the different manuscripts contains fifty one chapters in Purva-vibhaga and forty four in Upari-vibhaga.

-The Padma Purana categorizes Kurma Purana as a Tamas Purana.

 Contents

-Kurma is, states Rocher, the most interesting religion-themed Purana, because even though it is named after one of the Vishnu avatar, it actually contains a combination of Vishnu and Shiva related legends, mythology, Tirtha (pilgrimage) and theology.
+Kurma is, states Rocher, the most interesting religion-themed Purana, because even though it is named after one of the Vishnu avatar, it contains a combination of Vishnu and Shiva related legends, mythology, Tirtha (pilgrimage) and theology.
 The stories are similar to those found in the other Puranas, but neither Vishnu nor Shiva dominate the text.
 The text presents a tour guide to medieval Varanasi (also known as the holy city of Banaras or Kashi), but mostly about the Shaiva sites, while elsewhere Pancharatra stories present Vishnu prominently but with Sri as the Supreme Shakti who is energy and power of all gods including Vishnu, Shiva, Brahma.

 The Kurma Purana, like other Puranas, includes a philosophical Gita.
 It is titled Ishvaragita, and its eleven chapters are an adaptation of Bhagavad Gita in a Shiva-as-spokesman format.
 These eleven chapters are in the Uttaravibhāga.

 The Ishvara-gita borrows and refers to the Upanishads such as the Katha Upanishad and Shvetashvatara Upanishad.
 It presents yoga and vrata like the Bhagavad Gita, but as a discourse from Shiva.
 The discourse begins after Vishnu and Shiva embrace each other, according to the text, and then Vishnu invites Shiva to explain the nature of the world, life and self.
 Shiva explains Atman (soul, self), Brahman-Purusha, Prakriti, Maya, Yoga and Moksha.
 The philosophical theme, states Rocher is built on Advaita Vedanta ideas, that is emphasizing the identity of the Atman (individual soul) and the Ultimate Reality concept of Brahman.
 The text is notable for asserting that anyone from any varna can achieve liberation through Bhakti yoga.

 The Nārada Purāṇa (I.106.
 1-22) gives a brief overview of the sections of the Kurma Purana, along with summaries of other Puranas.